electric-sql/electric/docs/reference/roadmap.md

 ALTER TABLE items ENABLE ELECTRIC;
 ```

-### Shapes

-[Shape-based sync](../usage/data-access/shapes.md) using the [`sync()` function](../api/clients/typescript.md#sync) currently supports whole table sync.
-If the table contains outgoing foreign keys, then all tables that can be transitively reached by following these foreign keys must be part of the shape.
-There is no support for `where` clauses to filter the initial target rows or `select` clauses to filter the include tree.
-As a result, current calls to `db.tablename.sync({...})` will "over sync" additional data onto the device.

 :::note
-There is one temporary feature to filter data onto the local device: set an `electric_user_id` field on your table.
+There is one temporary feature to limit data that goes on the local device: set an `electric_user_id` field on your table.
 If you do, then rows will only be synced if the value of that column matches the value of the authenticated user_id provided in your [auth token](../usage/auth/index.md).

+If you're OK with just filtering the available data, you should use [filter clauses on shapes](../usage/data-access/shapes.md#filter-clauses).

 This is a very temporary workaround and will be removed soon!
 :::

+### Shapes

+[Shape-based sync](../usage/data-access/shapes.md) using the [`sync()` function](../api/clients/typescript.md#sync) is currently supported with some [limitations](../usage/data-access/shapes.md#limitations-and-issues).
+You can ask for specific tables and rows, filter them, and follow relations.
+Biggest current limitation is that you cannot unsubscribe from a shape.

 ### Failure modes